 Texaport takes a holistic approach to the vital matter of cybersecurity.
 While there are plenty of security measures and IT security best practices available to keep your sensitive information safe, adopting a multi-layered approach is always recommended.
 This means that if and when attacks or potential weaknesses occur, there are layers in place while these threats are dealt with, ensuring your sensitive data is kept safe.
 Some of the layers Texaport focuses on and specialises in as part of its cybersecurity support is listed below.

 We've got you covered

 Issues within IT services can cripple a business.
-Working with Texaport means business can get back to normal as quickly as possible.
+Working with Texaport means business can return to normal as quickly as possible.
 We can support your IT services and manage the burden on your behalf, including promptly responding to any IT-related issues that may arise.

-Another key aspect that we can manage and one that is ever more important in an age where companies are increasingly handling sensitive information is data security and computer security.
+Another key aspect that we can manage and is ever more critical in an age where companies are increasingly handling sensitive information is data security and computer security.

 Our commitment to IT Security

 Not only is it your responsibility as a business owner to keep customer and supplier details safe and prevent unauthorised access, but it is also a legal requirement.
 GDPR came into effect in 2018, making it impossible to avoid responsibility.
 This new law means that everybody that handles data is responsible for the safety of that information.